+Making a claim

 Making a claim is easy.

-If you wish to make a claim under our 3 year guarantee and all the terms and conditions for your product have been met then please submit the following information for the attention of the 3G Service Department to the address below.
+If you wish to make a claim under our guarantee and all the terms and conditions for your product have been met then please submit the following information for the attention of the 3G Service Department to the address below.
 Alternatively, you can email or fax.
-Please note that this does not affect your statutory rights.

-Focal Point Fires plc, 3G Service Department, Reid Street, Christchurch, Dorset, BH23 2BT.
-Alternatively email: 3g@focalpointfires.co.uk or fax.
-01202 499326.
+Focal Point Fires, 3G Service Department, Reid Street, Christchurch, Dorset, BH23 2BT.

+Email: 3g@focalpointfires.co.uk,

+Fax.
+01202 588639.